-"I believe we can do something like that in Antioch; present these ideas to the community and City Council to decide
+"I believe we can do something like that in Antioch; present these ideas to the community and City Council to decide upon," Harper said.

 Freitas said he supports a parcel tax as a last alternative, adding it's a possibility, but he would purpose hiring back an economic development director to grow the sales tax base.

 "Without an economic development director, we've just been floating along waiting for someone to knock at City Hall and say 'Here I am, let me help you.'
 Well that hasn't worked very well," Freitas said.
 "We need permanent solutions."

 Both Harper and Agopian later pointed out that the city's newly hired human resources director is also acting as the city's economic development director, as the city is adjusting to a "new norm" of employees handling several jobs.